dsrw/enu/README.md

 Sets the scale/size of a unit. `me` by default.

-## `energy/energy=`
+## `glow/glow=`

-Specifies the "glow" of a unit. `me` by default.
+Specifies the glow/brightness of a unit. `me` by default.
 Currently does nothing for bots, but will in the future.

 ## `global/global=`